 Answer: viscosity

 Faithlessness in this institution was the subject of the 1952 Supreme Court case Ray v.
 Blair.
 The second section of the Fourteenth Amendment restricts membership in this institution if suffrage is unfairly restricted.
+The actions of this body are defined by the Twelfth Amendment and most states appoint members to this body on a “winner-takes all” system.
 Twenty-nine states have laws punishing members of this institution for voting contrary to their stated intention.
-The actions of this body are defined by the Twelfth Amendment and most states appoint member to this body on a “winner-takes all” system.
-Members of this institution never actually meet together, rather meeting in individual state capitals.
-For ten points, name this institution that directly picks the President.
+Members of this institution never actually meet together, instead meeting in individual state capitals.
+For ten points, name this institution that directly chooses the President.
 Answer: Electoral College

 Faber catches the early bus to St. Louis in this novel after which the protagonist meets Granger.
 The Sieve and the Sand part of this novel ends when the protagonist drives a truck to his own house because he moved Mrs. Phelps to tears by reciting part of Dover Beach.
 One character rubs a dandelion on the protagonist’s chin to see if he is in love with his wife, who listens to her seashell radio.
 The protagonist kills Captain Beatty after burning down his own house and joins a group of people who memorize books in, for ten points, what Ray Bradbury novel that follows fireman Guy Montag?